lubobul/MandelbrotMappedToJuia/README.md

-# Mandelbrot mapped to Juia - Processing
+# Mandelbrot mapped to Julia - Processing

 The only differece between Julia and Mandelbroth sets is that Julia set is confined by the complex number C in the function z = z^2 + C as it is always constant throughout the iteration of the complex plane